ron-from-nl/TinyPass/README.md

 Then you can add, change or remove any number of Fields you need and rearrange them up and down to set their order.

 Traditional Password Managers work with Fixed Fields often supplemented with a limited number of Custom Fields.
 This often causes unused and missing fields in your Secrets.
-Fixed Field Password Managers often complicate things with a large selection list of predefined Secrets (secrets with predefined sets of fields) making things more laborious.
+Fixed Field Password Managers often complicate things further offering a large selection-list of predefined Secrets (secrets with predefined fields) making things more laborious.
 TinyPass breaks with the Fixed Field tradition with a radical new design offering an unlimited number of Fields per Secret making unused and missing Fields a thing of the past.

 ### Fields